What Are Goals for Best Practices of Hazard Reporting

 In the previous example, the $16,000 sunk cost of the SMS can be considered almost a complete loss.

 How many times have you seen this happen?
 I see this happen to aviation service providers between 3-5 times per year.
 I don't want to single out a particular region for this, but based on a dozen years of empirical evidence, African and Middle Eastern companies will experience this at twice the rate of Canadian, Australian, and U.S.-based companies.
 The reason for this heightened risk is the lack of oversight and involvement by top management.
-There appears to be less top management SMS involvement in African and Middle Eastern companies.
+There appears to be less involvement of top management SMS in African and Middle Eastern companies.
 Unfortunately, their aviation SMS is subjected to a higher risk of failure.

 The point here is that safety culture is like an SMS implementation: it is a top-down approach.
 Effective hazard reporting cultures require top management commitment and EXPLICIT participation and support.